dpb587/ravelry-api-cli.php/README.md

-A simple CLI to the Ravelry API.
+A CLI for interacting with the [Ravelry API](http://www.ravelry.com/api).

 Consider this a functional prototype.
 This CLI's API may change.
 Not all the API calls have been tested.